Anticipating the Future

 Preparation alleviates assumptions

 Assumptions are the result of us not knowing what others are thinking.
 We act based on our own information only.
-It is much better for us ask, that way we do not have to assume that we know.
+It is much better for us to ask, that way we do not have to assume that we know.
 Asking questions is a big part of scientific inquiry.
 The more questions we ask, the more information we are able to have at our disposal, and the more accurate is that information.

-In The Emotional Survival Handbook, we learn that assumptions have to be checked before we make decisions based upon them.
+Assumptions have to be checked before we make decisions based upon them.
 If we find that our assumptions are correct, we can give ourselves a pat on the back.

 If our assumptions are not correct, we need to rethink what we are doing.
 All decisions are based on what we believe to be true at the moment.
 If, however, we find that we are wrong, we have to rewind the process.